ViktoriaThmrv/mental-health-survey/Project.md

 ### 8. Analysis of Family History and Treatment Seeking Behavior for Mental Health
-This SQL query examines the correlation between having a family history of mental health issues and the likelihood of seeking treatment.
-It calculates the percentage of individuals who have sought treatment among those with and without a family history of mental health issues.
+Here, we examine the correlation between having a family history of mental health issues and the likelihood of seeking treatment.
+The query calculates the percentage of individuals who have sought treatment among those with and without a family history of mental health issues.

 ### Query Explanation
-The query has two parts:
-1. Common Table Expression (CTE) - Aggregates data by family_history and calculates the total number of responses total_count and the number of individuals who sought treatment treatment_count for each group.
-2. Final SELECT Statement - Calculates the percentage of individuals who sought treatment percentage_treated for each group.
+The query comprises two main components.
+Firstly, it utilizes a `Common Table Expression (CTE)` to aggregate data based on family history.
+Within this CTE, it computes the total number of responses `total_count` and the count of individuals who sought treatment `treatment_count` for each respective group.
+The final `SELECT` statement calculates the percentage of individuals who sought treatment `percentage_treated` for each group, using the aggregated data from the CTE.

 ### SQL Query
 ```sql